mwc360/mwc360.github.io/_posts/2026-07-24-Incremental-Liquid-Clustering-Fabric-Runtime-2.md

 OPTIMIZE dbo.sales FULL;
 ```

 `OPTIMIZE FULL` reclusters partial Z-Cubes and Z-Cubes whose clustering keys or provider no longer match the current table definition.
-Stable Z-Cubes that already use the current definition can still be retained.
+Stable Z-Cubes that already use the current definition will still be retained.
 It is broader and more expensive than ordinary incremental maintenance, but it is not a reason to routinely rewrite healthy data.

 The clearest use case is after changing clustering columns: